Castle Hill (Ipswich, Massachusetts)

 The estate is a relatively intact work from the Country Place Era of the turn of the 20th century, when wealthy families built extensive country estates.
-The Crane Estate includes architectural and landscape designs from at least seven firms or individuals of national reputation, including the Olmsted Brothers and Shepley, Rutan and Coolidge, and is extensively documented.
+The Crane Estate includes architectural and landscape designs from at least seven firms or individuals of national reputation, including the Olmsted Brothers and Shepley, Rutan and Coolidge, and it is extensively documented.
 In recognition of its state of preservation and design, it was designated a National Historic Landmark in 1998.
-The property is now owned by The Trustees of Reservations and is open to the public.
+The property has been owned by The Trustees of Reservations since 1949 and is open to the public.

-History
+Early history

-Its history dates back as far as December 29, 1634, when a group of Ipswich town selectmen unanimously voted "That the Neck of Land wheareuppon the great Hill standeth, which is known by the name of the Castle Hill, lyeinge on the other side of this River towards the Sea, shall remayne unto the common use of the Towne forever."
+The property's history dates back as far as December 29, 1634, when a group of Ipswich town selectmen unanimously voted "That the Neck of Land wheareuppon the great Hill standeth, which is known by the name of the Castle Hill, lyeinge on the other side of this River towards the Sea, shall remayne unto the common use of the Towne forever."

 In June 1637, John Winthrop, Jr., the town's founder and son of Governor John Winthrop, threatened to leave Ipswich, and Castle Hill was deeded to him as an enticement to stay.
 In 1644, he deeded Castle Hill to Samuel Symonds, Deputy Governor, who in turn deeded it to his son-in-law, Daniel Epps, in 1660.
 By 1745, it belonged to the Brown family.

 After John Burnham Brown died, the property was purchased by Richard Teller Crane, Jr., on January 10, 1910.
-Crane was the son of wealthy industrialist Richard Teller Crane who had founded the Crane Co. of Chicago in 1855.
+Crane was the son of wealthy industrialist Richard Teller Crane, who had founded the Crane Co. of Chicago in 1855.

-It was declared a National Historic Landmark in 1998.
+The Crane Estate was declared a National Historic Landmark in 1998.